junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 So he decides, maybe just let Cas know the content of the spell, not the context, would be the right thing to do. *Just to protect him, to protect both of them.
 They'll understand.*

 "Metatron asked me to make a choice, basically," Dean answers, pointing at his own lips.
 "He cursed my lips, saying if I don't... uh, kiss you, then Sammy dies."
 His words stumble on the "kiss" part, but he's so glad he choked it out.
 "But if I do, you'll lose your power and become a human.
 And if I try to remove the spell, I die.
-And we couldn't kill *him* -- believe me I tried and I wanted to do -- because with Kevin dead, he's the only one who knows the third trial and can read the tablets -- until we find the next prophet."
+And we couldn't kill *him* -- believe me I tried and I wanted to do -- because, with Kevin gone -- from his email, we had to assume Crowley got him and he didn't make it, though Sam said there's still hope, I very much doubt that -- so without Kevin, Metatron is the only one who knows the third trial and can read the tablets, so we'll still need him."

+"Until we find the next prophet."
+Cas finishes his sentence.

 Dean lets out a frustrated huff.
 "So he basically had thought about all the conditions and checkmated me.
 And I'm kinda just, stuck in the options.
 Whatever I choose -- whoever I choose -- I lost."